meodai/color-name-api/README.md

 Rest API that returns a bunch of color names for a given color-value.

+Introducing the a comprehensive and easy to use color-naming API!
+Easily retrieve the color name for any hexadecimal color value, using a variety of different color name lists.
+Whether you're working on a design project or building a color-themed application, our API has you covered.

 ## Getting started with the REST API

 ### Hello World